 For PSYCHEDELIC KNOWLEDGE AND RESOURCES please check out the Psychedelic Society website.

-MEMBERS of the Psychedelic Society get 10% off almost all of our events.
+MEMBERS of the Psychedelic Society get a discount off almost all of our events.

 Join from £5 a month and become part of this amazing community with invites to special events and more.